What's the first thing you reach for when waking up?

 Today anyone with a laptop can produce, distribute and sell their own music online, just as they can with their own videos.

-Big-name celebrities are now competing with YouTubers, TikTokers, Instagram influencers, and podcasters.
+Today, big-name celebrities are competing with YouTubers, TikTokers, Instagram influencers, and podcasters.

 Attention has been decentralized and democratized.

 Now it’s happening to Wall Street, and they don’t like it.

 But it’s been happening for a while.
 Like the titans of other industries, they were, for the most part, ignoring tectonic shifts under their feet, which were changing the game forever.

 But Wall Street is far bigger than music, movies, and digital photography.